Everything you need to know about NY wills

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

-Yes, but they are only valid when made by a member of the armed forces, or a person who accompanies the armed forces, while in actual military or naval service, and for one year after.
-A holographic will made by a mariner who is at sea can also be valid, but it will expire three years after it is written.
+If you handwrite a will, New York law requires you to have it witnessed the same way as typewritten wills.
+A handwritten will is only valid without witnesses under certain circumstances, such as when made by a member of the armed forces, or a person who accompanies the armed forces, while in actual military or naval service, and for one year after.
+When made by a mariner who is at sea, the handwritten will expire three years after it’s written. (§ 3-2.2)

 |If the decedent is survived by a spouse and:||Surviving spouse's share|